 What is an Electronic Speed Controller?

 An electronic speed controller is a device that is widely used in a variety of electric motors and drive systems, and its main function is to adjust and control the operating speed of the motor.
 This type of controller uses advanced electronic technology to monitor, compare, and adjust the output of the motor to achieve accurate and reliable speed control.
-The following is a detailed description of electronic speed controllers from the Inverter shop.
+The following is a detailed description of electronic speed controllers from the Brushless shop.

 Basic Principle